User Guide 📜

 Creativity is what makes you unique.

 Your skills do not make you unique.
-For every programmer there's 1,000 other waiting outside.
+For every programmer there's 1,000 others waiting outside.
 For every marketer there's another one waiting to take your spot.
 Creativity is what makes you unique and determines your value.
 However this best manifests for you, let it happen.
 Write that book, play that guitar, sing that song.
 Be creative.
 And if you can't express your creativity in your work, you might be in the wrong profession.

 No one is so busy that they have to be late or have to cancel on you.
 Identify your priorities and execute on them.
 Don't let anyone try to tell you your priorities.
 Your time is your most valued asset.
 Identify your priorities and go after them aggressively.
 But also be kind and let those you don't prioritize down gracefully and honestly; don't lead others on.
 And don't be afraid to answer honestly when it's not the right fit.
 People appreciate honesty when delivered with humility.